 Established in 1938 the National Pigeon Service, bred over 200,000 pigeons which were ‘given’ to the services.
 The birds were then used by all three services, but in the main by the Royal Air Force and Army and latterly the Army Pigeon Service, which was born out of the Carrier Pigeon Service formed by Lieutenant Colonel Osman during World War One.

 Lieutenant Colonel Osman was a recognised expert on all aspects of pigeon racing and breeding and saw his pigeons used during the Battle of The Somme in 1916.

-Britain was not alone with the use of pigeons during this period; American Colonel Clifford A Poutre was appointed ‘Chief Pigeoneer’ as part of United States Army Signal Corps Pigeon Service.
+Britain was not alone in the use of pigeons during this period, American Colonel Clifford A Poutre was appointed ‘Chief Pigeoneer’ as part of the United States Army Signal Corps Pigeon Service.
 Poutre joined up in 1929 and soon became a ‘Pigeoneer’ stationed in Hawaii, before taking over as head of the Pigeon Breeding & Training Center.

 Poutre released his last bird in 1957 with the closing of the Army Pigeon Service at Fort Monmouth, in 1960 Colonel Poutre retired.
 He died in April 2008 at the age of 103.

 During World War Two over 16,500 pigeons were parachuted onto the continent, and brought vital messages back to London; one particular notable pigeon was Commando.
 Who was bred in Sussex, on the south coast of England by Sid Moon.
 Sid was a pigeon fancier who had served with the Army Pigeon Service during the First World War, then on the outbreak of the Second World War, he offered the service of his pigeons to the war effort.